 During his long career with NJDEP, culminating in his service as Commissioner, Mark has concentrated on coastal policy.
 Long familiar with the Society's work, he has only recently become available to serve as Trustee.
 Mark joined the Board in 2015 and with his vast experience with Trenton policies and procedures, has been a valuable contributor to the strategic planning of conservation and policy initiatives.
 Mark serves on the Governance and Policy Committees.

 With broad experience in the field, Jennifer Samson was appointed Chief of Marine Chemistry at NOAA’s Marine Science Laboratory in 2010.
-Long familiar with the work of the Littoral Society, she looks forward to strengthening the bonds between the Lab’s scientific endeavors and the Society's education, restoration, and policy programs.
-Jennifer currently serves on the Conservation Committee
+Long familiar with the work of ALS, she looks forward to strengthening the bonds between the Lab’s scientific endeavors and ALS’s education, restoration, and policy programs.
+Jennifer currently serves on the Conservation Committee.